ekim1707/PeachtreeData-React-Frontend/README.md

 # PeachtreeData.com

 Note: If you would like to log into the site and see an account that already has seed-data in it, the backend is still deployed through Heroku, thus you can run the application locally and login using username "ekim1707@gmail.com" and password "yes" (it will probably take a second before it responds due to Heroku free plan).
-Otherwise, if you can make your own account, but it will look very empty, other than the media page.
+Otherwise, you can make a new account, but it will look very empty, other than the media page.

 ## Video Link
 [PeachtreeData](https://www.youtube.com/watch?v=TMt0IHfmBbg)